adamhammond22/Neurolab_Scripts/README.md

 Formats said file to specificaion.
 Outputs to file ScriptOutput.xlsx

+## Using excelformat.py

+How to run the program is indended to be used.

+The program takes for input: 1 .xlsx Excel file.

+	This file requires 2 Sheets:

+	1 - "RAW" sheet of raw boris data with AT LEAST columns "Behavioral category", "Behavior type", and "Time".
+These columns need to be named EXACTLY THIS!

+	2 - "SETUP" sheet of manually imputted data about the test.
+The program needs to know what texture / odor is correct, and which side the correct sense is on, in order to determine correctness of Digs, Leaves, etc. It must have columns "L_Texture","L_Odor","R_Texture","R_Odor","Trial", "CorrTexture","CorrOdor".
+The columns need to be named EXACTLY THIS!

+The upon running, the program will initiate a file selection window.

+The program outputs 1 .xlsx File named ScriptOutput.xlsx, in the same directory as the program.

+	This file contains:

+	1 - Raw sheet from input file

+	2 - Setup sheet from input file

+	3 - Behavior sheet

+	4 - Decision Time sheet

+	5 - Dig-eat sheet

 ### Common Errors:

+#### "Pandas could not read file <filepath>"

+	Pandas either couldn't find the file specified in filepath, or something is wrong with pandas.
+	If filepath is correct, check that the Pandas library is installed.

+#### "Program could not find a sheet named 'Raw'"

+	Make sure excel data sheet is named something like "raw", "rAw", "RaW", "RAW", etc.

+#### "Program could not find a sheet named 'Setup'"

+	Make sure excel data sheet is named something like "setup", "seTUp", "SETUP", etc.

 #### "Pandas could not open file <filepath>.xlsx with sheet 'Raw'"

 	Script failed to open this file with the sheet named 'Raw', check filepath and sheet name.
-	If filepath and sheetname are correct, check that ther Pandas library is installed
+	If filepath and sheetname are correct, check that the Pandas library is installed

 #### "Pandas could not open file <filepath>.xlsx with sheet 'Setup'"

 	Script failed to open this file with the sheet named 'Setup', check filepath and sheet name.
-	If filepath and sheetname are correct, check that ther Pandas library is installed
+	If filepath and sheetname are correct, check that the Pandas library is installed

 #### "PermissionError: [errno 13] Permission denied: 'ScriptOutput.xlsx'"